akhil-naidu/portal/README.md

 > Most probable you will never come across this issue in this particular repository, but in case fist contact someone who is aware of migrations and try to under stand before proceeding further.

-Sometimes you might have an old migration table, i.e., you have a table name `todos` already in your database and the hasura migration is trying to create it again which might result in some execution errors.
+Sometimes you might have an old migration table, i.e., you have a table name `todos` already in your database and the Hasura migration is trying to create it again which might result in some execution errors.

 To avoid this, we can manually tell the migration to ignore if there was an error while applying the migration.